Determining the progression of events is easy once you identify the family of Thematic issues present in your story.

 An actual failure to integrate into each other’s lives.

-Instead of relying on outdated and unproven notions of “moral premise,” look to Dramatica’s robust and comprehensive understanding of Theme as the bridge between Character and Plot.
+Instead of relying on outdated and presumption notions of “moral premise,” look to Dramatica’s robust and comprehensive understanding of Theme as the bridge between Character and Plot.
 Scour the topology of thematic Issues for words and concepts that speak to you as an Artist, and connect with that Intention deep within your heart.
 Once you hear their signal, acknowledge the family of Variations and look to the Type-level concern that wraps them together.
 There you will find a focal point for your Plot and a destination for the Characters in your narrative.